 In the Master's programme Computational Science you learn to develop computational models based on observations and data from physical, social, earth, economic and life sciences.
 In this joint degree of UvA and VU Amsterdam you can specialise in topics offered by both universities.

 Computational Science seeks to explain the complex world we live in using technological simulations.
 By collecting data and creating computer models, computational scientists can make predictions on varying problems such as how to influence the flow of traffic, how an epidemic will spread or the probability of individuals in society becoming addicted to drugs.
-The curriculum relies heavily on algorithmic-driven procedures (step-by-step procedure for solving a problem in a limited number of steps), but also involves lots of mathematics and logic.
-Students will learn to apply this knowledge to different research areas in the natural sciences.
+The curriculum relies heavily on algorithmic-driven procedures, but also involves lots of mathematics and logic.

 Computational Science is a joint degree programme of the University of Amsterdam and Vrije Universiteit Amsterdam.
 Courses are taught at locations of both universities.
 UvA and VU jointly issue a degree certificate to graduates.
 As a Computational Science student in Amsterdam you benefit from expertise, networks and research projects at both universities and affiliated research institutes.